WL-Biol185-ShinyProjects/healthcare-expenditure-project/README.md

 # healthcare-expenditure-project
-Relationship between healthcare expenditures and other factors such as healthcare outcomes
+Relationship between healthcare expenditures and demographic information such as age, gender, location, etc.

-Dream Team Squads Up Again